Analytical approximations for curved primordial tensor spectra: Analytical primordial tensor power spectra for curved universes

 We compute primordial tensor power spectra for curved inflationary universes by extending the approximate analytic framework of \citet{Thavanesan:2020lov} to the tensor sector, constructing potential-independent templates for curved inflationary dynamics.
 The background evolution is modeled as a two-phase history: an initial, pre-inflationary kinetically dominated (KD) stage,

 followed by an instantaneous transition to a phase in which the scalar field motion has significantly slowed,

 where $\mathcal{E}$ is the standard slow-roll parameter, and the standard slow-roll constraints to solve the horizon problem are satisfied.
+The USR phase therefore represents the onset of inflation in our analytic framework, where the expansion becomes accelerated ($\ddot{a} >0$).
 This two-phase approximation captures the essential features of curvature-induced modifications to the power spectra while remaining agnostic to the precise form of the potential $V(\phi)$.
 The framework can later accommodate potential dependence through higher-order corrections in the analytic solutions for curved inflationary dynamics, but we leave this for future work.

 We first derive analytic solutions and power-series expansions for the background variables in both regimes in Section~\ref{sec:backdynamics}.
 In Sections~\ref{sec:kindominance} and~\ref{sec:uslowroll}, we obtain closed-form solutions to the tensor mode equations in each regime, matching them continuously at the transition point.
 The corresponding primordial tensor power spectra are then computed from the freeze-out amplitudes of the ultra-slow-roll phase in Section~\ref{sec:powerspectrumderivation}.